Barugon/cota/README.md

 ### Offline save-game editor

-> NOTE: once you store your changes then you must reload the save-game in Shroud of the Avatar from the main menu.
+> **Note**: once you store your changes then you must reload the save-game in Shroud of the Avatar from the main menu.

 ![screenshot](https://a4.pbase.com/o12/09/605909/1/170775639.JD7XD39u.Screenshotfrom20221216144706.png)